mattgallagher/CwlPreconditionTesting/README.md

 ### Static inclusion

 Due to the complications associated with needing to call into and out of Objective-C, static inclusion in other projects is not a single file nor a quick drag and drop.
-There's 6-8 files and you'll need to add some project settings.
+There's at least 7 files and you'll need to add some project settings.

 All of the following files: